Please know that while there is a large volume of plant material we can not guarantee that things will not sell out.Herbaceous Perennials

 Polygonatum odoratum ‘Variegatum’ (Variegated Solomon’s Seal) – For the woodland garden, the foliage of this plant has been described as butterflies unfolding their wings in spring!
 The leaves have a slender white margin, and dangling white bell shaped flowers beneath the foliage.
 In autumn, the foliage turns to a deep, robust yellow.

-Pulmonaria x ‘Cotton Cool’ (Lungwort) – Dark blue flowers with striking silver leaves.
-Ideal for the shade garden with has good drainage.
+Pulmonaria x ‘Rasberry Splash’ (Lungwort) – Rasberry pink flowers over long green leaves with specs.
+Ideal for the shade garden that has good drainage.

 Rodgersia pinnata ‘Fireworks’ (Featherleaf Rodgersia) – Tall, rose-red flowers appear above dramatic red margined large leaves.
-Best grown moist shade or in soils that are enriched with humus, it reaches 3’ in height.
-Due to the late frost, this crop was lost in 2012.
+Best grown moist shade or in soils that are enriched with humus, it reaches 3’ in height. .NOT AVAILABLE 2018

 Rohdea japonica (Nippon Lily, Sacred Lily) – An interesting low growing lily that more resembles a coarse grass than a lily!
 The small white flowers appear within the foliage in spring, to be replaced by red fruits that are very showy against the evergreen foliage during the winter.
 Provide it with a shady location in well-drained but moist locations.
 Performs admirably on moist banks alongside a stream, which are very moist to wet during the winter and dry during the summer.
 Very deer resistant!